github/docs/README.md

 This repository contains the documentation website code and Markdown source files for [docs.github.com](https://docs.github.com).

-GitHub's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.
+GitHub's Docs team works on  a pre-production content in a private repo that regularly syncs with this public repo.

 In this article: